cotterman/Astro250_Python-for-Data-Scientists/hw03-plotting-cotterman/README.txt

 ####### Question 3 (In the 'Q3' folder) ###########

 "brush_flower.py" contains my code for this question.
-I ran it to produce "q3_flowers_stationary.pdf" before adding interactivity.
+I ran this code to produce "q3_flowers_stationary.pdf" before adding interactivity.

+If you run brush_flower.py, you'll find that you can interactively draw a rectangle on the plot (and size it by dragging with the mouse.)
+But I ran out of time before putting in other functionality :(